cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 tekton-pipelines-controller-6b565f9859-knqsb              1/1     Running     0          8h
 tekton-pipelines-webhook-7f47c995cd-db2rv                 1/1     Running     0          8h
 ```

-And we can check that `TaskRuns` where created
+And we can check that `TaskRuns` where created:

 ```bash
 $ kubectl get taskruns
 NAME                                           SUCCEEDED   REASON      STARTTIME   COMPLETIONTIME petclinic-pipelinerun-petclinic-deploy-54kws   True        Succeeded   2h          2h petclinic-pipelinerun-petclinic-kaniko-s4nnw   True        Succeeded   2h          2h
 petclinic-pipelinerun-petclinic-maven-9gnpf    True        Succeeded   2h          2h
 ```

 If we take a look to one of them we can see the execution status and completion:

 ```bash